GerritCodeReview/plugins_code-owners/resources/Documentation/metrics.md

   Latency for computing the file status for one file.
 * `compute_file_statuses`:
   Latency for computing file statuses for all files in a change.
+    * `sticky_approvals`:
+      Whether sticky approvals on file level are enabled.
 * `compute_owned_paths`:
   Latency for computing file statuses.
 * `compute_owned_paths`: